0xp1n/Overthewire-Wargames/Bandit/WRITE-UP.md

 After all this git stuff its time for another escape.
 Good luck!

 Here we can see an uppercase shell that transform all our command into uppercase so we always get a <COMMAND>: not found.
-To escape from this we can spawn a new shell with
+To escape from this we can spawn a new shell with `$0` as it represents the actual terminal session.

 ```bash
 $0